UoB-COMSM0166/2025-group-19/README.md

 | Lee Areta | wb24440@bristol.ac.uk | TBD |
 | Mikas Vong | tg24484@bristol.ac.uk | TBD |

+##Introduction
+Our game is inspired by the classic block breaker game.
+In its traditional form, a ball bounces around the screen, breaking blocks upon impact.
+The player controls a paddle at the bottom, ensuring the ball stays in play while aiming to clear all the blocks.
+Our version introduces varying difficulty levels, each with unique mechanics.
+For example, some levels will feature changing ball speeds when specific blocks are destroyed, moving blocks, changing ball size, and other dynamic challenges to keep the gameplay engaging and unpredictable.

 ## Game Research

 ### Game Mechanics Overview